heyZakaria/Real-Time-Forum/README.md

 ## Author:
-- YOUSSEF Hrouk

 - Zakaria Abdelali
 - Soufyane El-Asly
-- Ayoub draoui
-- Anouar Boutamgharine

 ------------------------------------------

-Thank you for checking out the Forum Project!
+Thank you for checking out the Real Time Forum Project!
 We hope you find it useful and engaging.